apache/parquet-format/CONTRIBUTING.md

 The Parquet community hopes that new features are widely beneficial to users of Parquet, and therefore third-party implementations will adopt them quickly after they are introduced.
-It is assumed that most new features will be implemented behind a feature flag that defaults to "off" and at some future point the features are turned on by default.
+It is assumed that forward incompatible features will be implemented behind a feature flag that defaults to "off" and at some future point the features are turned on by default.
 To avoid compatibility issues across the ecosystem some amount of lead time is desirable to ensure a critical mass of